ChandanNaik89/AWS-for-Data-Science/README.md

 2) Cost-effectiveness
 AWS requires no upfront investment, long-term commitment, and minimum expense when compared to traditional IT infrastructure that requires a huge investment.

+3) Scalability/Elasticity
+Through AWS, autoscaling and elastic load balancing techniques are automatically scaled up or down, when demand increases or decreases respectively.
+AWS techniques are ideal for handling unpredictable or very high loads.
+Due to this reason, organizations enjoy the benefits of reduced cost and increased user satisfaction.